miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 2. Good for mopping up fleeing enemies, if you don't want any to escape

 Mode 4 - Full control mode:
 1. Control each unit in turn
-2. Press 'w'; to wait until other units have moved
+2. Press 'w' to wait until other units have moved
-3. Requires patience
+3. Right-click on the unit to manually order it to move if it hasn't moved yet in that cycle.
+4. Handy for keeping a line moving through a chokepoint and checking inventory and combat experience.
+5. Be patient

 Consider the line of sight
 --------------------------